firebird-finance/firebird-docs/docs/introduction.md

 Launched in August 2020, Value DeFi is a platform containing a suite of products and services that aims to bring fairness, true value, and innovation to decentralized finance.

-**OUR CORE TENETS**
+**OUR CORE VALUES**
-1. increase accessibility to yield farming
+1. Increase accessibility to yield farming
-2. provide on-chain voting for governance
+2. Provide on-chain voting for governance
-3. reward our stakeholders with flexible, optimized and profitable vault strategies
+3. Reward our stakeholders with flexible, optimized and profitable pool strategies
-4. protect our community’s funds through the integration of an insurance treasury
+4. Protect our community’s funds through the integration of an insurance treasury

 **OUR FLAGSHIP PRODUCTS**
 1. **vSwap**, an automated market-maker and decentralized exchange, that allows anyone to create custom liquidity pools with flexible ratio pairs and swap fees.